 - Bottom: 5/8 inch from the bottom edge of the piece.

-barcode and right and left edges of window.
+0.040 (1/25) inch—minimum clearance between POSTNET barcode and top and bottom edges of window.

 Back to Top